 About Paul Weiss and The Whole Health Center

 The Whole Health Center was founded in Bar Harbor, Maine in 1981, largely as a vehicle for the teaching and therapeutic work of Paul Weiss.
-For over 30 years the work of the Center has reflected an evolving vision and integrative model of the physical, spiritual and psychological health of the whole person, and brings together practical therapeutic tools that are rarely integrated in one context.
+For 40 years, the work of the Center has reflected an evolving vision and integrative model of the physical, spiritual and psychological health of the whole person, and brings together practical therapeutic tools that are rarely integrated in one context.
 Out of his deep experience with both spiritual disciplines and therapeutic processes, Paul teaches a cross-cultural, practical and integrative spirituality, and he conveys a truly holistic understanding and vision of the multi-level integrity of natural healing and personal growth.
 Most of our classes and educational activities are offered on behalf of the Wholistic Health Resource Center, Inc., a non-profit organization.

 Services at a glance: